- Available Languages:

 Ms. van den Heever returned to the Canadian Opera Company last season, starring as Norma.
 She previously scored a triumph in her depiction of one of the most demanding operatic heroines in the canon, garnering praise from audiences and critics alike at Opéra National de Bordeaux:

 The virtuosity of Ms. van den Heever is breathtaking throughout the performance…coloratura at the top of the range, with stunning maturity in the lower range.
 With her controlled virtuosity, Elza van den Heever had the audience anxiously awaiting every note.Bachtrack

-Elza sings Ellen Orford in Britten’s Peter Grimes at the historic Wiener Staatsoper this season, followed by concert performances as Elvira in Verdi’s Ernani at Oper Frankfurt, led by Simone Young.
-She returns to the Metropolitan Opera stage in the spring, as Elettra in Mozart’s Idomeneo with a starry cast, under the baton of James Levine.
-She then travels to the Dallas Opera, to star in their greatly anticipated performances of Norma.
+Elza also starred as Ellen Orford in Britten’s Peter Grimes at the historic Wiener Staatsoper, followed by concert performances as Elvira in Verdi’s Ernani at Oper Frankfurt, led by Simone Young.
+She returned to the Metropolitan Opera stage in the spring of 2017, as Elettra in Mozart’s Idomeneo with a starry cast, under the baton of James Levine.
+She then traveled to the Dallas Opera, where she had a triumph in the title role of Bellini’s Norma.